Jaycuppp/Python-Calculator-OOP/README.md

-#This is a simple python program that I personally use to keep track of the total outreached accounts.
+#This is a simple python calculator program that I personally use to keep track of the total amount of clients that I outreach